Navine-Engine/Navine-Music/README.md

+# Made By HitBoyXx23 Stupid Zach wants credit he owner of Navine
-# Made By HitBoyXx23 All Right Reserved By Navine
+# All Right Reserved By Navine
  lossless-ui

 High-fidelity music streaming UI built with SvelteKit and Tailwind.